OlgaSivyuk/how-to-learn/README.md

 # HOW TO LEARN

-A one-page landing about methods of effective learning.
+Student project based on brief of Yandex Practicum.
+A one-page landing about the principles of learning.

 **Tech stack**